 Oddly, the second series has the reverse problem.
 Well over 100 chapters are condensed into a single season of 26 episodes.

-Evil Is Sexy: Yura of The Hair was in TWO EPISODES, and she gained plenty of fanboys thanks to her sexy voice and Stripperific outfit.
 Kagura is also pretty attractive for a demoness and gets Clothing Damage to the chest, twice!
 Although the anime has her breasts covered up during her Clothing Damage, the manga has no problem showing her breasts completely uncovered!
 Cue nosebleeding fanboys.